A 3D lattice defect and efficient computations in topological MBQC: Fault-tolerant computation

 \section{Fault-tolerant computation}

-To achieve universality in Quantum Computing, one can use the group of logical gates generated by the the Clifford group and the $\pi/8$ gate T. In this section, we show first that the whole Clifford group can be implemented fault-tolerantly.
+To achieve universality in Quantum computing, one can use the group of logical gates generated by the Clifford group and the $\pi/8$ gate T. In this section, we show that the entire Clifford group can be implemented fault-tolerantly.
 Precisely, there are measurement patterns and corresponding compatible surfaces that implement any Clifford unitary in the sense of Theorem~\ref{Thm: Fundamental}.
-First, we review briefly the measurement patterns proposed in~\cite{raussendorf_topological_2007} to implement the identity and the $\CNOT$ (see Fig.~\ref{fig:Identity} and \ref{fig: CNot}).
-With these, we can implement what we call \emph{CSS gates}, which map a logical $\logicX_i^{\mathrm{in}}$ to a product of logical $\logicX_i^{\mathrm{out}}$ and the same for $\logicZ$, in reference to the CSS codes \cite{CalderankShorPeter_Good_ECC}.
-In this framework, the computation power is quite limited, not even achieving the whole real Clifford group.
-To improve this, we will propose first a new implementation of the Hadamard gate $H$, see Fig.~\ref{fig: Hadamard defect in lattice bis}, which in turn will allow for the construction of the phase gate $S$, yielding the full Clifford group.
-Finally, full universality is obtained by adding the $T$ gate, which can be implemented thanks to magic state injection which will be discussed in Sec.~\ref{Sec: Performance}.
+Measurement patterns for the identity gate and the $\CNOT$ have been presented in Sec.~\ref{subsec: CSS gates}.
+In this framework, the computational power is quite limited, not even achieving the whole real Clifford group.
+To improve this, we propose a new implementation of the Hadamard gate $H$, see Fig.~\ref{fig: Hadamard defect in lattice bis}, which in turn will allow building the phase gate $S$, thus leading to the full Clifford group.
+Finally, full universality is obtained by adding the $T$ gate, which can be implemented through magic state injection, which will be discussed in Sec.~\ref{Sec: Performance}.